aws-samples/support-insights-with-amazon-q/README.md

 ## Amazon Q Business Components

+Notes (as of February 2024):
-Note: At this time, Amazon Q Business is only available in us-west-2 and us-east-1.
+* Amazon Q Business is only available in us-west-2 and us-east-1.
 Please select one of these regions to continue.
+* Cloudformation support for Amazon Q is not yet available so this solution uses a Cloudformation Custom resource to deploy the Q Application and related components.

 In this section, we will go through the steps to set up Amazon Q components